SebastianUA/terraform/consul/examples/consul_service/README.md

-# Work with Consul service via terraform
+# Work with AWS CONSUL_SERVICE via terraform

 A terraform module for making CONSUL_SERVICE.